opensearch-project/documentation-website/_benchmark/user-guide/understanding-workloads/anatomy-of-a-workload.md

 ### Operations

 The `operations` element lists the OpenSearch API operations performed by the workload.
-For example, you can set an operation to `create-index`, an index in the test cluster to which OpenSearch Benchmark can write documents.
+For example, you can list an operation named `create-index` that creates an index in the benchmark cluster to which OpenSearch Benchmark can write documents.
 Operations are usually listed inside of the `schedule` element.

 ### Schedule